MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/windows-commands/fsutil/Fsutil-fsinfo.md

 ms.assetid: 6c00b3c9-bb26-4538-a73f-43db1ddd204a
 ---
 # Fsutil fsinfo
-Lists all drives, queries the drive type, queries volume information, queries NTFS\-specific volume information, or queries file system statistics.
+Lists all drives, queries the drive type, queries volume information, queries NTFS-specific volume information, or queries file system statistics.

 For examples of how to use this command, see [Examples](#BKMK_examples).